-Pro Tools provides three different types of Session Start Offsets settings (External Time Code Offsets in Pro Tools 6.6.x).
+Pro Tools provides three different types of External Time Code Offsets settings.
 These offsets include:

 - MMC (MIDI Machine Control)

 - 9-Pin (Serial machine control)

 - Synchronization peripherals such as the SYNC I/O, USD, or other peripherals (such as MIDI interfaces that provide MIDI Time Code).